ChaosDynamix/Arcadia/docs/06_boot-setup/BOO4_btrfs.md

 ---

-## Create a key for the root container
+## Create a key for the LUKS container

 This section cover the creation of a specially named keyfile that will be embedded in the initramfs and picked up by the encrypt hook to unlock the root filesystem (cryptdevice) automatically.
 This step avoid us to enter two passphrases during boot.